leozide/leocad/docs/README.txt

 - LeoCAD for Windows:

-  Download LeoCAD-0.80.0-7439.exe to your computer, double click on the icon to launch the installer and follow the intructions.
+  Download latest LeoCAD-*.exe to your computer, double click on the icon to launch the installer and follow the intructions.

 - LeoCAD for Linux and FreeBSD: